swiftlang/swift-evolution/proposals/nnnn-declaration-macros.md

 }
 ```

-The `dictionaryStorage` attached declaration macro would alter `MyStruct` as follows:
+The `dictionaryStorage` attached declaration macro would alter the properties of `MyStruct` as follows, adding accessors to each:

 ```swift
 struct MyStruct {